ammbra/developer/java-amber/records-2-construction.md

 </copy>
 ```

-Remember that you can run this small program by issuing the command `java Range.java`.
+Remember that you can run this small program by issuing the command `java --enable-preview --source 20 Range.java`.

 ## Task 4: Factory Methods And Constructor Visibility